 Until you are 100 percent certain that the caller or sender is from an official tax agency, do not give up or even confirm any personal or financial information.

 Protecting yourself against tax scams can save yourself a lot of hassle and stress.
 Here are the best ways to be proactive about protecting your identity and your tax activity.

-Know how the IRS works
+Know how the IRS and CRA work

 They will never initiate a conversation with you via phone, email, text message or social network.
 The only way the IRS will contact you is via an old-fashioned letter in the mail.
 If anyone contacts you claiming to be from the IRS, they are trying to scam you.